 - Bracing your core and keeping your chest high, begin to push your hips back, bending your knees as if you are going to sit down.

 - Ensure that your knees do not cave in and when your thighs are parallel to the floor, pause for 2 – 3 seconds.

 - Push up evenly through your whole foot back to the starting position.

-These target your shoulders, pectorals, triceps and core.
+This targets your shoulders, pectorals, triceps, and core.